xeoncross/gorsa/readme.md

     }

-For a complete demo see [the example for directory](https://github.com/Xeoncross/gorsa/blob/master/example/main.go).
+For a complete demo, see [the example directory](https://github.com/Xeoncross/gorsa/blob/master/example/main.go).